Strata Document Review – Condos and Townhomes in Victoria, BC

 • Are there discrepancies between the MLS listing and what is reflected in the strata plan, when it comes to size, layout or features?

 • How is the parking and storage shown on the strata plan?
 And how are they designated to the strata lot?
+Parking can be common property, it can also be assigned by a lease registered on title.

 • Are there any common facilities in the strata?